 Consider digital communications, and particularly Internet, as a core issue which has profoundly impacted media’s scope, reach and richness, as well as its breadth of direct stakeholders and its sustainability.

-Stress the importance of respecting both the principles of freedom of expression and privacy online and offline, and that public interest considerations are primary in balancing these rights in any cases of conflict.
+Stress the importance of respecting both the principles of freedom of expression and privacy online and offline, and that public interest considerations will prevail in balancing these rights.

 Develop and update consolidated ICTs-media national policy frameworks based on multi-stakeholder strategies (between governments, private sector, technical community and civil society organizations)